tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 3. The technology used to develop the game prevents arbitrary memory from being read.
 A player program will thus only be allowed to access data from objects it has been given an explicit pointer and/or reference to.

-The reason for working under those assumptions is that the focus here on the security of the interaction protocol between players and the implementation of the judging party.
+The reason for working under those assumptions is that we focus here on the security of the interaction protocol between players and the implementation of the judging party.
 A communication layer would bring with  it all sorts of communication- related security concerns that are not of interest here.
 The same reason goes for parallelism  and/or concurrency.